Plan a Luxury Getaway to Invercargill

 Elegance at 148 on Elles is Invercargill’s fine dining establishment.
 Nothing is done in halves here, from the freshly-baked garlic bread to the fresh Bluff Oysters prepared in three ways.
 The menu here is extensive with flavourful seafood dishes, wild venison dishes and vegetarian options.
 The cosy restaurant makes the ideal place for a romantic dinner.

-A more casual option, Buster Crabb on 326 Dee Street offers a distinctive focus of steak and the best of Southland.
+A more casual option, Buster Crabb on 326 Dee Street offers a distinctive focus on steak and the best of Southland.
 Choose your steak, accompaniments and how it’s cooked and leave the rest up to the chefs, or indulge in Southland specialities like Southland blue cod, sticky venison spare ribs, slow-roasted lamb and more.
 Tip: Leave plenty of room, as the portions are “catered to the Southland appetite”.

-All-weather Luxury Activities in Invercargill
+All-Weather Luxury Activities in Invercargill

 Like much of New Zealand, the weather isn’t always “on” in Invercargill.
 Luckily, the city is home to a wealth of indoor attractions.
 The most luxurious of which, we’ll go through here.

 Whether you’re a petrolhead or not, it’s hard to not be impressed by Bill Richardson Transport World.
-This is a 15,000sqm complex celebrating all things “wheels”, from displays of impeccably-restored Ford Letter Cars to the only working Dodge RX70 Airflow in the world.
+This is a 15,000sqm (161,459sqft) complex celebrating all things “wheels”, from displays of impeccably-restored Ford Letter Cars to the only working Dodge RX70 Airflow in the world.
 You can spend hours in Transport World browsing the vintage vehicles and petrol pumps, but the complex has a few other tricks up its sleeve, like the weird and wonderful World of Wearable Art exhibition, as well as family play areas to keep the little ones entertained.
 Complete the experience by dining at The Grille, which is an American-style diner, and even spend the night in Transport World’s luxury apartments, The Lodges.

 For the foodie in you, be sure to try out some of the artisan chocolates at The Seriously Good Chocolate Company.
 While the cafe is a great place to relax and indulge in a gourmet hot chocolate, little people know that you can actually take a behind-the-scenes tour of their factory.
 Amplify the experience further with a bespoke chocolate-making class, exclusively for you and your family/group.
 Learn how to craft chocolate, with plenty of obligatory taste testing along the way.